 Ocular hypertension (OHT) is distinguished from glaucoma in that there are no detectable changes in vision, no evidence of visual field loss, and no damage to the optic nerve.
-OHT is generally defined as consistently elevated IOP, greater than 21mmHg, in one or both eyes in the absence of clinical evidence of optic nerve damage, visual field defect or other pathology (the defined normal range in the general population pressure is between 10 mm Hg and 21 mm Hg).
+OHT is defined as consistently elevated IOP, greater than 21mmHg, in one or both eyes in the absence of clinical evidence of optic nerve damage, visual field defect or other pathology (the defined normal range in the general population pressure is between 10 mm Hg and 21 mm Hg).
 Among patients with OHT, treatment to lower IOP may delay or prevent the onset of OAG.
 A clinical management strategy that targets a 20% reduction in IOP in people with OHT has been shown to delay or prevent the onset of glaucoma (Kass et al.; OHTS).
 Patients diagnosed with OHT are typically asymptomatic and managed either by treating the condition or by regular observation.

 Pharmacologic therapy, laser therapy (trabeculoplasty), and/or surgery (trabeculectomy) have been shown to lower IOP.
 Pharmacologic or laser therapy is usually the first-line treatment.
-Surgical therapy a first-line approach only for patients with severe visual field loss at baseline, and a second-line approach for patients with advanced open-angle glaucoma who do not respond to medications or laser therapy.
-Topical IOP-lowering medication remains the mainstay of glaucoma therapy with topical prostaglandins generally recommended as first-line pharmacologic therapy.
-Meta-analyses have found prostaglandins are more effective at lowering IOP than beta blockers, carbonic anhydrase inhibitors, and alpha-adrenergic agonists for the treatment of open-angle glaucoma.
-(Li T, et al. 2016; van der VR, et al. 2005; Fung AT et al. 2007).
-When monotherapies do not reach the target IOP, combination therapy from different classes (i.e., beta blocker plus prostaglandin or beta blocker plus carbonic anhydrase inhibitor) generally result in a greater reduction in the IOP.
+Surgical therapy is a first-line approach only for patients with severe visual field loss at baseline and a second-line approach for patients with advanced OAG who do not respond to medications or laser therapy.
+Topical IOP-lowering medication remains the mainstay of glaucoma therapy, with topical prostaglandins recommended as first-line pharmacologic therapy.
+Meta-analyses have found prostaglandins are more effective at lowering IOP than beta blockers, carbonic anhydrase inhibitors, and alpha-adrenergic agonists for the treatment of OAG.
+(Li et al. 2016; van der et al. 2005; Fung et al. 2007).
+When monotherapies do not reach the target IOP, combination therapy from different classes (i.e., beta blocker plus prostaglandin or beta blocker plus carbonic anhydrase inhibitor) results in a greater reduction in the IOP.

-Durysta (bimatoprost implant), an intracameral, biodegradable, sustained-release implant, was FDA-approved to reduce IOP in those with OAG or OHT on March 4, 2020.
-Bimatoprost, is a synthetic structural analog of prostaglandin with ocular hypotensive activity and is believed to lower IOP by increasing outflow of aqueous humor through both the trabecular meshwork and uveoscleral routes.
-The implant delivers 10 μg of bimatoprost, a prostaglandin analog, and comes in a preloaded, single-use applicator to facilitate the administration directly into the anterior chamber of the eye.
-Insertion is performed under magnification in an office or ambulatory surgery center.
-Durysta is a biodegradable implant intended for a single administration and should not be re-administered to an eye that received a prior Durysta.
+Durysta (bimatoprost implant), an intracameral, biodegradable, sustained-release implant, was approved by the FDA on March 4, 2020 to lower IOP in patients with OAG or OHT.
+Bimatoprost is a synthetic structural analog of prostaglandin with ocular hypotensive effect.
+It is thought to lower IOP via increasing aqueous humor outflow through both the trabecular meshwork and the uveoscleral pathways.
+The implant contains 10 g of bimatoprost, a prostaglandin analog, and comes in a preloaded, single-use applicator for delivery directly into the anterior chamber of the eye.
+The insertion is performed under magnification in an office or ambulatory surgery center.
+Durysta is a biodegradable implant intended for a single administration and should not be re-administered to an eye that has previously received Durysta.